Why Fiber is the Magic Pregnancy Supplement

 - Reduced cardiovascular disease (the number one killer of US adults!): Observational studies show that dietary fiber intake is associated with decreased risk of cardiovascular disease.

-- Reduced blood sugar: A 2013 study showed that high-fiber diets, dietary or supplements, reduced fasting glucose by 9.97 mg/dL.
+- Reduced blood sugar: A 2013 study showed that high-fiber diets, including dietary fiber and supplements, reduced fasting glucose by 9.97 mg/dL.

-Fiber is consumed through diet via foods or through supplementation.
+Fiber can be consumed through the diet via whole foods or through supplementation.

 - Fruits: Raspberries, bananas, pears, oranges, strawberries, figs